MatAILab-NPU/.github/profile/README.md

 ## Hi there 👋

-We are a research group working on building machine learning (ML) tools for Materials Science, especially for the materials for sustainability (e.g., solar cells, energy storage materials, etc.)
+We are a research group working on building machine learning (ML) tools for materials science, especially materials for future sustainability (e.g., solar cells, energy storage materials, etc.).

 <!--